Johns Hopkins Supplemental Essays

 Reflect

-If not, don’t worry.
+If no items on your list immediately jump out to you, don’t worry.
 Try our reflection exercises to help you get started.
 Set a timer and spend 30 minutes or so expanding on a few of your topics.
 Limit yourself to 10 minutes per topic.
 Were there any topics that you couldn’t stop writing on?
 If so, you’ve found the subject for your Johns Hopkins supplemental essay!

 Tell the Story

-In this Johns Hopkins essay prompt, you only have 300-400 words.
+In this Johns Hopkins essay prompt, you only have 350 words.
 Use them wisely to maximize the impact your Johns Hopkins essay can have in admissions.
+You’ll have to be mindful of the way in which you share your story.

 This word count creates the key challenge of the Johns Hopkins essay: namely, you’ll want to balance a concise structure with descriptive language.
 Your language should draw the reader into the interest, background, identity, or community your Johns Hopkins essay addresses.
 At the same time, strong Johns Hopkins supplemental essays will avoid excessive wordiness.